edcrewe/gormcsv/README.md

 Either for GORM based applications, or simply to (build a schema and) populate a database based on CSV files.

 Data is loadable to any of the GORM supported databases: mysql, postgres, sqlite, mssql

+Model generation is a separate step that can be skipped for importing into existing Tables.

+Usage:
+  gormcsv [command]

+Available Commands:
+  help        Help about any command importcsv   Populates one or more tables from CSV file(s) inspectcsv  Create models from CSV files

+Flags:
+  -f, --files string   CSV file or folder of files
+  -h, --help           help for gormcsv
+  -t, --toggle         Help message for toggle

+Use "gormcsv [command] --help" for more information about a command.